 For Patients & Caregivers

-The seeds of the chia plant are rich in fiber, polyunsaturated fatty acids (PUFA), and alpha-linolenic acid (ALA), a type of essential fatty acid.
-They are thought to be useful for weight loss and reducing risk of heart disease.
-Data from human studies showed that chia seeds may help to regulate blood sugar but do not affect weight loss.
-Oil from chia seeds demonstrated anticancer effects in labs but this has not been shown in humans.
+The seeds of the chia plant are rich in fiber, polyunsaturated fatty acids (PUFAs), and alpha-linolenic acid, a type of essential fatty acid.
+They are thought to be useful for reducing risk of heart disease and as an aid in weight management.
+Data from a few small studies suggest that chia seeds may be helpful for patients with diabetes or help contribute to feelings of fullness, but chia did not appear to affect weight loss.
+In addition, reviews of the current evidence do not adequately support these claims.
+Larger well-designed trials are needed.

 - You are taking blood pressure medications: Chia seeds may increase the adverse effects of these drugs.